rdtrimble/Core-Maths-QPS/docs/06-Working-with-Exponentials.md

 <img src="06-Working-with-Exponentials_files/figure-html/e-coli-five-hours-1.png" width="672" />

 > Notice how the impressive growth of the first two hours now looks almost constant compared to the *exponential* growth of the first five hours.
 This is a characteristic of all *exponential* growth, at any stage the increase coming next in absolute terms will be bigger than any of the previous increases.
-> Incidentally you can see from the graph why food may only he held at a warm temperature for a maximum of 2 hours and still be deemed safe to eat^[@Agency2016, 57].
+> Incidentally you can see from the graph why food may only be held at a warm temperature for a maximum of 2 hours and still be deemed safe to eat^[@FSA2016, paragraph 57].

 ## Logarithmic scales